AusClimateService/npcp/reports/phase1/phase1_report.md

 There are a number of decisions to make when implementing the ECDFm method:
 - _Time grouping_:
-  It is common to bias correct individual seasons or months separately to avoid conflating different times of the year (e.g. spring and autumn temperatures often occupy the same annual quantile space but may be biased in different ways).
+  It is common calculate bias correction adjustment factors for individual seasons or months separately in order to avoid conflating different times of the year (e.g. spring and autumn temperatures often occupy the same annual quantile space but may be biased in different ways).
-  Monthly time grouping is used for this NPCP intercomparsion.
-- _Qunatiles (number and interpolation)_:
+  For the NPCP intercomparsion, adjustment factors were calculated for each month.
+- _Qunatiles_:
-  The software allows the user to specify the number of quantiles to calculate and what interpolation method to use to determine the bias correction for target data points that fall between quantiles/months.
+  The software allows the user to specify the number of quantiles for which to calculate an adjustment factor.
   We've found that it's best to have approximately 10-15 data values between each quantile.
-  For the NPCP bias correction tasks (that train on 30 or 40 years of daily data), that means 100 quantiles for monthly time grouping.
+  For the NPCP bias correction tasks (that train on 30 or 40 years of daily data), that means 100 quantiles for each month.
-  We apply linear interpolation.
+- _Adjustment factor smoothing_:
+  The bias correction applied to each target data point is the closest value from the array of adjustment factors.
+  In this case, it is a 12 (months) by 100 (quantiles) array and linear interpolation/smoothing is applied along the month axis.
+  That means the adjustment factor for a target data point from 29 July that corresponds to the 0.651 quantile will be a linear combination of the adjustment factors for the nearest quantile (0.65) from both July and August.
 - _Singularity stochastic removal_ ([Vrac et al 2016](https://doi.org/10.1002/2015JD024511))
   is used to avoid divide by zero errors in the analysis of precipitation data.
   All near-zero values (i.e. values less than a very small positive threshold value)